 The Office of the University Registrar can provide oral or written confirmation of registration, enrollment, or degree status.
 The printed certification can be used whenever enrollment or degree verification is required for car insurance, loan deferments, medical coverage, scholarship purposes, and so on.
-Using Axess, students are able to order an official certification, at no charge, that can be picked up at the Office of the University Registrar on the next business day.
-Certification of full- or part-time enrollment cannot be provided until after the first day of the term and the study list is filed.
+Using Axess, students are able to print an official certification at no charge.
+Certification of full- or part-time enrollment cannot be provided until after the study list is filed.